petarmimica/pltptsgg/README.md

-In order to obtain a more traditional logarithmic plot, with minor grid lines denoting the intermediate values use major.xticks = 10 and minor.yticks = 1 (see below for the explanation of these keywords):
+In order to obtain a more traditional logarithmic plot, with minor grid lines denoting the intermediate values use major.xticks = 10 and major.yticks = 10 (see below for the explanation of these keywords):

     pltptsgg.plot1D(pltptsgg.get.data(list(pltptsgg.get.curve(x, y), pltptsgg.get.curve(x2, y2))), xlog = TRUE, ylog = TRUE, major.xticks = 10, major.yticks = 10)